rcifw/cnda-help/Troubleshooting_Issues_in_CNDA/Clearing_CNDA_Cache.md

 ## Instructions
 ### Clear Cache in CNDA
-1.  **Log in to the system**: Click the link where it says "Logged in as <userid>" in the top right-hand corner.
+1.  **Log in to the system**: Click the link where it says "Logged in as userid" in the top right-hand corner.

 2. **Access Cached Resources**: Click the “Manage Cached Resources” tab.